VelocityRa/binviz/README.md

 The floating point view in particular is very useful for game reverse engineering.
 To my knowledge there are not other tools that do this.

-Cheat Engine has a "Graphical memory viewer" (no float support), but It's very limited feature-wise and really slow since it works with RAM contents and has to update in real time.
+Cheat Engine has a "Graphical memory viewer" (no float support), but It's very limited feature-wise and _really_ slow compared to binviz (however, it works with RAM).